Generic name: aprepitant [ ap-RE-pi-tant ]

 Check with your doctor if severe nausea and vomiting continue after leaving the medical facility.

-Do not receive aprepitant if you are also using pimozide (Orap®).
+Do not receive this medicine if you are also using pimozide (Orap®).
 Using these medicines together may cause serious unwanted effects.

-Aprepitant may cause a serious allergic reaction, called anaphylaxis, which can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving aprepitant.
+This medicine may cause a serious allergic reaction, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.